-A special note for women: Pregnant or nursing women should never take diet medicines of any kind.
+Note for women: Pregnant or nursing women should never take diet medicines of any kind.
 This includes prescription, herbal, and other over-the-counter remedies.
-Over-the-counter refers to drugs or supplements you can buy without a prescription.
+Over-the-counter refers to medicines, herbs, or supplements you can buy without a prescription.

 The most unpleasant side effect of orlistat is oily diarrhea, which may leak from the anus.
 Eating fewer fats can reduce this effect.
 Even with these side effects, most patients are able to tolerate this medicine.